New World history is a rich field that is constantly being analyzed for new material. The complexity of these tales never fails to amaze me.

 Admiring the Great Admiral

-More and more, the legacy of Christopher Columbus produces controversy.
+The legacy of Christopher Columbus produces more and more controversy.
 Following is a short quiz designed not so much to vilify or glorify the Great Admiral of the Ocean, but rather to provide more insight into his journeys to the New World, now known as the Americas.
-Spurred on by historical research that currently includes resources from Spain, Iceland and Latin America, our current reality is that we now have more information at our fingertips than ever before.
+Spurred on by historical research that currently includes resources from Spain, Iceland, and Latin America, our current reality is that we now have more information at our fingertips than ever before.
 Yet, how we will handle these new realms of history remains to be seen.

 The Landing at San Salvador